-Negligence can often be a difficult area of law to define because it involves a legal analysis of the elements of negligence as they relate to the facts of a particular case.
-FindLaw's Negligence section provides introductory and in-depth information on negligence in personal injury cases.
+Negligence can often be a difficult area of law to define.
+It involves a legal analysis of the elements of negligence as they relate to the facts of a particular case.
+FindLaw's Negligence section provides information on negligence in personal injury cases.
 In this section, you can also find helpful summaries of state laws on negligence.

 An Overview of Negligence

 The law of negligence requires individuals to conduct themselves in a way that conforms to certain standards of conduct.
-If a person doesn't conform to that standard, the person can be held liable for harm he or she causes to another person or property.
-Sometimes the standard of conduct requires a person to act, so it's possible for the omission of an act to give rise to a negligence claim.
+If a person doesn't conform to that standard, the person can be held liable for the harm they cause to another person or property.
+Sometimes the standard of conduct requires a person to act.
+It's possible for the omission of an act to give rise to a negligence claim.